microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/rate-optimization.md

 ## Data quality

 The **Data quality** page shows some of the data used to calculate savings at a cost and unit price level.
 It can be helpful in understanding the data but also in identifying issues in Cost Management data that result in an incomplete picture of cost savings (for example, missing price and cost values).
 If you're missing any data, contact support to help raise the priority of these bugs in Cost Management.
 This page is only available in storage-based reports.
-If using Data Explorer, please use the [Data Explorer query console](https://dataexplorer.azure.com).
+If using Data Explorer, use the [Data Explorer query console](https://dataexplorer.azure.com).

 :::image type="content" source="./media/rate-optimization/data-quality.png" border="true" alt-text="Screenshot of the Data quality page that shows some of the data used to calculate savings at a cost and unit price level." lightbox="./media/rate-optimization/data-quality.png" :::